freetoexplore/Warm-Up/README.md

 - 👋 Hi there, I’m @freetoexplore, an post-business consultant and pre-technical engineer.
 - 👀 I’m interested in data exploration, automation, machine learning and real-time visualization.
 - 🌱 I’m currently saving money to get VPN certificates.
+(BIG SMILE)
 - 💞️ I’m looking forward to design an interactive and user-friendly product.
 - 📫 How to reach me ...
-Gently star this repo and see if virtuality creates better self-perception.

 *** Premise ***